nicgul/cassandra-copy-keyspace/README.md

 # cassandra-copy-keyspace
 Copies a Cassandra keyspace to a new named keyspace.
-Simple tool to clone or create a backup of an existing keyspace;
+Simple tool to clone or create a backup of an existing keyspace.

 Improvements and bug reporting are more than welcome!